 Greening the Supply Chain

 As part of this undertaking, GSA is leveraging its purchasing power to promote sustainable procurement in recognition of the critical importance of making the federal government more efficient and maximizing opportunities for cost savings.
-GSA is increasing its offerings of sustainable products and services, providing training, and making it easier to find GSA's green offerings.
+GSA has increased its offerings of sustainable products and services, providing training, and making it easier to find GSA's green offerings.

 As part of the EO’s requirements, GSA partnered with the Environmental Protection Agency (EPA) and the Department of Defense (DOD) to lead an interagency working group, known as the Section 13 Interagency Working Group, to determine whether contractor greenhouse gas (GHG) emissions can be used in the federal procurement process to make the government’s supply chain more sustainable.